Columbia University - Department of Applied Physics and Applied Mathematics

-The Department of Applied Physics and Applied Mathematics (APAM) at Columbia University's Fu Foundation School of Engineering and Applied Science in New York City invites applications for one tenured faculty position at the associate professor level starting in 2018 in the core area of medical physics.
-Prior to starting his/her duties, the applicant will be expected to complete the tenure process of Columbia University.
+The Department of Applied Physics and Applied Mathematics (APAM) at Columbia University's Fu Foundation School of Engineering and Applied Science in New York City invites applications for one tenured or tenure-track faculty position at the assistant professor, associate professor or full professor level starting in January 2019 in the core area of medical physics.

 As the co-director of the Medical Physics Program, the candidate will be expected to contribute to the enhancement of the existing medical physics M.S. program and the establishment of a new graduate medical physics Ph.D. program and research track.
 This will complement the strong clinical track already in place.
 Candidates will also teach two classes per year in the Medical Physics program of APAM.

 Candidates must have a Ph.D., or equivalent doctoral degree, by the starting date of the appointment.
 Applicants at the Assistant Professor and Associate Professors without tenure must have the potential to do pioneering research and to teach effectively.
 Applicants at the tenured level (Associate or Full Professor) must have a demonstrated record of outstanding research accomplishments and excellent teaching credentials.
 The successful candidate is expected to establish multidisciplinary research collaborations with other research-related departments at Columbia University.